rjw57/gitlab-deploy-playground/README.md

 > recall that starting the command with a space will ensure it is not written to
 > the command line history.

+In addition to the documented steps from GitLab, you will probably want to backup the shell host key secret as well otherwise people will see the host keys change.

 ### Restoring one environment from another

 Rather than backup up buckets to the tar file using the backup utility, one can